 If the employer is using their own video software provider you will be sent a link to join the interview at a pre-arranged time.
 As for any interview – don’t be late!
 If you will be using a personal Skype or Google account, make sure that you have a professional username and check your privacy settings.
 If you have any concern about whether your username is professional enough, you may want to set up a new account for your video interviews just in case.

-Sometimes an employer might use pre-recorded video interviews.
+Sometimes an employer might use pre-recorded questions that you will have to answer during your video interview.
 In this format, position your webcam so that you have a neutral background that’s free from distractions.

 Instead of being connected with a person, you’ll be prompted to answer interview questions that have been pre-recorded or appear in writing on the screen.
 You record your answer to each question and the employer will review the recording later.
 There is often a time limit for your answers, and you may be given more than one chance to record each answer.